JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 ```

-where `<VCS root repository URL>` must be replaced with the repository URL specified in the corresponding TeamCity VCS root and the value should be URL\-escaped.
+where `<VCS root repository URL>` must be replaced with the repository URL specified in the corresponding TeamCity VCS root and the value should be URL-escaped.
 Note that locator has `matchType:contains` in it, which means you can specify some part of URL `too.file`.

 3\.
 Make sure that both `teamcity-trigger.sh` and `hooks/post-receive` scripts can be read and executed by Git user(s).
 You may need to execute the following command: